-The proprietor also points to the Hungarian Commerce Register to argue that Maitreya Kft., the applicant and Eclosion Kft to show that they had different business activities and argues that this proves it wasn't making medical devices.
+The proprietor also points to the Hungarian Commerce Register to argue that Maitreya Kft., the applicant and Eclosion Kft had different business activities and argues that this proves it wasn't making medical devices.
 However, the fact that some different business activities are on the register does not take away from the fact that there is concrete evidence on file that these companies were involved in the production or sale of medical devices.
 Indeed the EUTM proprietor is correct in asserting that CE certificates are not trade mark rights.
 However, as these certificates are necessary in order for medical devices to be sold in the EU they are a good indication of the company responsible for the production of the devices and in this case that company was the applicant (or predecessor).
 The fact that the proprietor had an exclusivity agreement to sell in Romania and could also market the goods in other countries does not mean that it was allowed to register trade marks in its own name when it was merely a distributor of the applicant.
 The agreement dated 12/12/2005 in Annex 12 of the proprietor's evidence itself is rather clear when it included a clause stating it would not infringe the industrial property rights held by Pentavox.
 There was no transfer of intellectual property rights, including trade mark rights to the proprietor.
 It was merely allowed to sell the goods in a specified territory but not claim the trade mark for the entire EU.
 Moreover, this contract was for five years from 12/12/2005 which concluded prior to the filing of the EUTM and no evidence was submitted to prove that the agreement continued after this date.
-Therefore, this evidence does not show that the proprietor had a right to file a trade mark for the sign 'SCIO CLASP32' or that any express consent to do this was given.
+Therefore, this evidence does not show that the proprietor had a right to file a trade mark for the contested sign or that any express consent to do this was given.

-The evidence is also not conclusive about on what date the applicant or any of the related companies became aware of the filing of the EUTM.
+The proprietor argues that the applicant was aware of the filing of the EUTM for a long time but did not oppose it.
+However, the evidence is not conclusive as to on which date the applicant or any of the related companies became aware of the filing of the EUTM.
+In Annex 14 it submits an email from a company which was sent to the applicant but it only refers to the filing of the EDUCTOR trade mark and not a mark containing SCIO so this cannot show knowledge in 2013 of the sign.
 The declaration mentions that they were not aware of the significance of the trade mark registration and that it was regrettable but it doesn't show when or how they actually found out that the EUTM was registered.
 The proprietor did not specifically argue acquiescence but did imply it in its arguments.
 However, there is no evidence to prove the date of knowledge of the existence of the EUTM.
 Moreover, when a trade mark is filed in bad faith it can be attacked at any time so acquiescence is not a defence in this case.
 Also the prior proceedings between the parties involve different trade marks and as such there can be no plea of res judicata either as the subject matter is different, even if they contain similar rights nor is there any reason to suspend the present proceedings to await an outcome in the other cases.
 Therefore, these arguments are set aside.